rantahar/introduction-to-mpi/setup.md

 Begin by installing Miniconda:

 1. Download the 64-bit installer from [here](https://docs.conda.io/en/latest/miniconda.html) for your operating system
-   - for MacOS, choose the bash installer
+   - for MacOS and Linux, choose the bash installer
    - on Windows, open a Linux-WSL terminal and type: `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`.
      If wget is not a recognised command, type `sudo apt-get install wget` and provide the password you chose when installing WSL.